firejoust/rta_booking_information_discord/README.md

-This script scrapes and stores the availability of timeslots for Car Driving Test at all RTA Serivce NSW centres in the state.
+This script notifies you on discord when the availability of timeslots for the Car Driving Test change.
+(NSW only)

 ## Dependencies